Korean Beef Patties (Wanja Jeon or Donguerang Ddeng)

 When I became a mom, I started making them for my kids.
 Savory and filling, Donguerang Ddeng or Wanja Jeon seemed like such an economical way to stretch a pound of ground beef.
 I started making these protein-packed beauties on the regular.

-The preparation is very Korean, as Koreans love pan-fried foods of all kinds.
-Dusted in flour and dipped in egg wash, Korean Beef Patties are so easy to make en masse.
-While it may seem like a lot of work (all that dredging and frying), these little patties last for days and days.
+The preparation is very Korean, as Koreans love pan-fried foods or jeon of all kinds.
+Dusted in flour and dipped in egg wash, Korean Beef Patties are so easy to make.
+While it may seem like a lot of work (all that dredging and frying), these little patties are very filling and last a long time.

-Korean Beef Patties are typically served as one of many banchan (side dishes).
+Korean Beef Patties are typically served as a side dish or banchan.
 They taste especially good with rice and kimchi.
 They are also dosirak (lunch box) favorites, as they taste good at room temperature and are not fussy food items.

 As an adult, I discovered that they were often referred to Wanja Jeon.
 Whatever you choose to call them, they are delicious!